killercup/trpl-ebook/book_src/trpl/ffi.md

 Rust object.
 This could be the object that represents the wrapper for the respective C object.

-This can be achieved by passing an raw pointer to the object down to the C library.
+This can be achieved by passing a raw pointer to the object down to the C library.
 The C library can then include the pointer to the Rust object in the notification.
 This will allow the callback to unsafely access the referenced Rust object.